anandhiya23/Jaga-Mini-1/README.md

-# Creating a Card View

-## Starting Project

-Use this project to code along with [Creating a Card View](https://developer.apple.com/tutorials/app-dev-training/creating-a-card-view).

-## Change Log

-* Added an app icon and color literals in the asset catalog.
+# Mini Challenge 1 Group 15
+## C7S2 Apple Developer Academy Binus

+Jaga is an app that aims to empower security guards in managing inflow and outflow of guest vehicles in a single gate medium security housing complex.